Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Pro

-Everything in Essentials, plus the desktop app, text messaging, video conferencing, call recording, enhanced call blocking, voicemail transcription, Caller Info Match, dynamic caller ID, analytics, Google integrations and Office 356 integrations
+Everything in Essentials plus the complete desktop app, text messaging, video conferencing, call recording, enhanced call blocking, voicemail transcription, Caller Info Match, dynamic caller ID, analytics, Google integrations and Office 356 integrations.

 Pro Plus

-Ooma is extremely straightforward to get started with.
-Businesses can sign up for the business phone service online and begin making calls in as little as five minutes after transferring their existing business phone number or selecting a new number in almost any area code.
+We think Ooma’s ease of use is a major selling point and that starts with a straightforward setup process.
+Businesses can sign up for the business phone service online and begin making calls in as soon as five minutes after selecting a new number in almost any area code.
 Ooma’s user-friendly administration portal adds to the ease of use when setting up calling features like ring groups and call routing to ensure calls are never missed during business hours.
 We love how simple it is for nontechnical users to start using the platform.

-For companies that need to purchase phone hardware, Ooma’s support staff will assist with setting up an extension and providing preactivated phones that work as soon as they’re plugged in.
-Of course, your total implementation time will be dependent in part on how long it takes to get the equipment.
+For companies that need to purchase phone hardware, Ooma’s support staff can assist with setting up an extension and providing preactivated phones that work as soon as they’re plugged in.
+Of course, your total implementation time will be dependent in part on how long it takes to get the equipment and transfer an older number if needed.

-In an era where more and more companies are cutting back on customer support availability to trim expenses, Ooma still offers the same 24/7 customer service to subscribers at every service level.
-Other providers we’ve reviewed don’t offer the same support hours with entry-level plans as they do for their higher packages, as seen in our review of Dialpad, for example.
+Despite the rise of AI-powered chatbots in customer service settings to lower costs, Ooma still offers the same 24/7 customer service to subscribers at every service level.
+Other providers we’ve reviewed don’t offer the same live agent with entry-level plans as they do with more expensive plans, as seen in our review of Dialpad, for example.
 We love that Ooma Essentials, Pro and Pro Plus subscribers can reach a support specialist anytime by phone or live chat through the app.

-On Ooma’s website, you can find FAQs, webinars, case studies, a blog and even a company podcast, though these offerings aren’t as extensive as what some rivals provide.
+On Ooma’s website, you can find frequently asked questions (FAQs), webinars, case studies, a blog and a company podcast, although these offerings aren’t as extensive as what some rivals provide.
 The lack of a larger online resource center may not be much of an issue given the Ooma platform’s high usability and the availability of 24/7 phone assistance.
-However, you’ll get more education tools with RingCentral and 8×8, both of which provide in-depth training courses for their users.
-Learn more in our detailed RingCentral MVP review.
+However, you’ll get more education tools 8×8, which provides in-depth training courses for their users.
+Learn more in our 8×8 review.

-We found that Ooma does fall short of its competitors in terms of its available software integrations.
-While Ooma does offer integrations with CRMs such as Salesforce and Microsoft Dynamics 365, even those connections are limited by your plan.
-For example, Ooma’s pro plan can integrate with Microsoft unified applications, but you’ll need the top-tier pro plus plan to integrate with Salesforce Lightning, Essentials, Professional, Enterprise and Unlimited Salesforce editions.
-Most competitors in this category offer far more integration options with their middle- and upper-tier plans.
+We found that Ooma falls short of its competitors in terms of its available software integrations.
+While Ooma does offer integrations with CRMs, such as Salesforce and Microsoft Dynamics 365, even those connections are limited with some plans.
+For example, Ooma’s Pro plan can integrate with Microsoft unified applications, but you’ll need the top-tier Pro Plus plan to integrate with Salesforce, Microsoft Dynamics, Zoho, Freshsales CRM, NexHealth, Clio, AgencyZoom, HubSpot and Square.
+Most competitors in this category offer far more integration options with lower-level plans.

 Methodology

 No, Ooma does not offer a free business phone plan.
-However, the company does have a 30-day money-back guarantee for Ooma Office and Ooma Office for Mobile.
+However, the company does have a 30-day money-back guarantee for Ooma hardware products.
 Any hardware purchased can be refunded if it is returned within Ooma’s free-guarantee time frame.

 No, you do not need a special phone to use Ooma.
 The services work with any standard home phone, office phone, headset or internet-connected mobile device.
 That said, the vendor does sell preconfigured, Ooma-branded IP and Wi-Fi phones in addition to phone hardware from Yealink.